RezaJF/COVID19_MR/README.md

 - For accessing accompanying summary statistic data, please contact directly!

 ## Contact
-For more update and instructions email me at: reza.jabal@einsteinmed.org
+For more update and instructions email me at: reza.jabal@einsteinmed.org or mjaf1d14@soton.ac.uk